Written by: Greg Ellifritz

 I’m a little bit more advanced than this level, so why am I using Claude’s drills?

 I follow Claude’s drills and practice sessions in order and print one out for each range session.
-When I’m finished shooting my primary gun, I switch over to one of my backup guns and run one of Claude’s drills.
+When I’m finished shooting my primary carry gun, I switch over to one of my smaller guns and run one of Claude’s drills.
 When I complete all 24, I start over again.
 I’ve been doing this for every practice session for the last year or so and I’m seeing noticeable improvements in my shooting abilities with my smaller weapons using Claude’s program.

 Check these resources out.
 Either (or both) would be great holiday gifts for the shooter in your life.